-The new Admissions Code was introduced earlier this year and applies to all applications for school places from this autumn.
-There is also a new Appeals Code.
+The current Admissions Code was introduced in 2012 and applies to all applications for school places this autumn.

-The most significant change which affects admissions to grammar schools is that the results for selection tests must be made available to parents before the final deadline for submission of the Common Application Form (CAF).
-This change is designed to allow parents to make an informed choice of schools.
+The Admissions Code requires that the results of selection tests must be made available to parents before the final deadline for submission of the Common Application Form (CAF).
+This is designed to allow parents to make an informed choice of schools.